PyFilesystem/pyfilesystem2/docs/source/guide.rst

 Why use PyFilesystem?
 ~~~~~~~~~~~~~~~~~~~~~

-If you are comfortable using the Python standard library, you might be wondering why you need another API for working with files and directories.
+If you are comfortable using the Python standard library, you may be wondering; *why learn another API for working with files?*

-Code using PyFilesystem is generally simpler and less error prone than the equivalent code using the ``os`` and ``io`` modules.
-That may be good enough reason to use PyFilesytem, given that bugs in such code could cause data loss.
-But simpler code is only a tangential benefit.
+The PyFilesystem API is generally simpler than the ``os`` and ``io`` modules.
+There are fewer ways to shoot yourself in the foot, the code tends to be more terse, and (arguably) more readable.
+This may be reason alone to use it, but there are other compelling reasons you should use ``import fs`` for even straightforward filesystem code.

 The abstraction offered by FS objects means that you can write code that is agnostic to where your files are physically located.
-For instance, if you wrote a function that searches a directory for duplicates files, it will work unaltered with a directory on your hard-drive, or in a zip file, or on an FTP server, etc.
+For instance, if you wrote a function that searches a directory for duplicates files, it will work unaltered with a directory on your hard-drive, or in a zip file, on an FTP server, on Amazon S3, etc.

 As long as an FS object exists for your chosen filesystem (or any data store that resembles a filesystem), you can use the same API.
 This means that you can defer the decision regarding where you store data to later.
 If you decide to store configuration in the *cloud*, it could be a single line change and not a major refactor.